-A candidate must have a minimum of 16 natural permanent teeth, of which a minimum of eight must be in each arch.
+An applicant must have a minimum of 16 natural permanent teeth, of which a minimum of eight must be in each arch.
 All missing teeth causing unsightly spaces or significantly reducing masticatory or incisal efficiency must be replaced by well-designed bridges or partial dentures which are in good condition.
 All required dental treatment must be completed prior to final medical qualification.

 Disqualifying defects are:

 - lack of satisfactory incisal or masticatory function;

 - less than a minimum of eight natural permanent teeth in each arch;